vorcigernix/engineeringroles/product_engineering_lead.md

 ### Responsibilities
 #### Goals & planning
-* Work with PM/ED/EM/Designer to create key results for squads
+* Work with PM/ED/EM/Designer to create key results for teams
 * Work with PM/Designer to suggest hypotheses & ways to validate them
 * Work with PM/Designer to discuss approach & t shirt size of larger releases/features - look for ways to break into smaller pieces that add value & discuss risks & mitigations
-* Ensure the squad understands how the sprint & the stories in it ladder up into OKRs & the company priorities
+* Ensure the team understands how the sprint & the stories in it ladder up into OKRs & the company priorities
 * Lead necessary tradeoff decisions with the PM, Designer, and team
 #### Backlog & Story Grooming
 * Work with PM to ensure epics & stories have a clear goal, are user focussed & have clear acceptance criteria